 David Glasgow is the Executive Director of the Center for Diversity, Inclusion, and Belonging and an Adjunct Professor of Law at NYU School of Law.
-He graduated with a BA in philosophy and an LLB (First Class Honors) from the University of Melbourne in 2007, and practiced employee relations and anti-discrimination law at multinational law firm King & Wood Mallesons.
-After completing a clerkship with the Federal Court of Australia, David obtained a Master of Laws (LLM) from NYU School of Law in 2014 and was awarded the David H. Moses Memorial Prize and the George Colin Award upon graduating first in the LLM class.
-He is a dual-qualified attorney in New York and Australia.
-Prior to joining the Center, David was an Associate Director of the Public Interest Law Center at NYU School of Law.
+In his role at the center, he develops and executes educational programs on diversity and inclusion for internal and external clients, coordinates a speaker series and other events on contemporary diversity and inclusion issues, and manages the center's general operations.
+He has taught courses at the Law School on leadership, diversity, and inclusion, and is currently working on a book with Kenji Yoshino, to be published by Simon & Schuster in 2022, on the topic of how to have diversity conversations.
+David graduated with a BA in philosophy and an LLB (First Class Honors) from the University of Melbourne, and a Master of Laws (LLM) from NYU School of Law, where he received the David H. Moses Memorial Prize and the George Colin Award.
+Prior to joining the center, he practiced employee relations and anti-discrimination law in Melbourne, Australia, and then served as an Associate Director of the Public Interest Law Center at NYU School of Law.

 Jessica Moldovan is an Adjunct Professor of Law at NYU School of Law where she teaches the course Leadership, Diversity, and Inclusion with Kenji Yoshino.
 She previously served as a Research Fellow at the Center for Diversity, Inclusion, and Belonging.
 Before joining the Center, Jessica clerked for the Honorable Cheryl Ann Krause on the United States Court of Appeals for the Third Circuit and the Honorable Allyne R. Ross on the United States District Court for the Eastern District of New York.
 She has worked at the Center for Reproductive Rights and the Department of Justice Civil Rights Division Educational Opportunities Section.
 Jessica is a graduate of NYU School of Law where she received the Vanderbilt Medal for her contributions to the law school (Root-Tilden-Kern Scholar, cum laude), Trinity College Dublin (MPhil in Gender & Women's Studies as a George Mitchell Scholar, First Class Honors), and Yale (BA in History, magna cum laude).
 Jessica will be joining Lieff Cabraser Heimann & Bernstein as an associate in the fall.